mahsarahavi/personal-page-with-html-css-js/README.md

 # Personal Portfolio Website

 Welcome to my personal portfolio!
 This website showcases my skills, projects, and how to get in touch with me.
-It includes interactive features, a modern design, and is fully responsive to work well on all devices.
+Please note that the website is still a work in progress and is continuously evolving as I add new features and improvements.

 ## Features